Information for international students starting in spring 2021 will be updated soon. Please check back regularly for updates.

 How will I know if my course or programme will be given on campus or by distance in the autumn semester?

-On May 29, the Swedish Government announced that higher education institutions can return to more regular activity during the summer and autumn.
 The University of Skövde will conduct campus education with digital support this autumn.
 Once you have registered as a student you will see on your schedule which parts of your course are given on campus or with digital support.
+The parts which are given with digital support are marked canvas on the schedule.

 The University aims to be able to conduct as much teaching on campus as possible this autumn, provided the Swedish Public Health Agency's recommendations, general advice and directives can be followed.
 International students admitted to the University will be kept informed of the situation.

 A deferral due to the Covid-19 pandemic is not automatically valid.
-Applications for deferment are assessed individually and are always bases on if there are special circumstances that are out of your control that hinder you from beginning your studies.
-Special circumstances related to Covid-19 are closed borders or travel restrictions.
-Insufficient economic founds or campus studies temporarily offered by distance learning are not valid reasons for deferment.
+Applications for deferment are assessed individually and are usually based on special circumstances that are out of your control that hinder you from beginning your studies, such as illness and parental leave.
+Special circumstances related to Covid-19 are closed borders or other travel restrictions only.

 What happens if I cannot get my residence permit in time to begin my studies?